 Since the title of this recipe is “herbed shrimp orzo salad” I obviously love using orzo for this pasta salad!

-However, you can ideally use whatever small pasta you happen to have on hand.
+However, you can ideally use whatever small pasta you have on hand.

 Storage and leftovers